-Best deals from Britain can be found with low cost airlines.
-Before you buy ticket from travel agent it is worth checking the following airlines.
+Best deals from Britain are those with low-cost airlines.
+Before you buy a ticket from a travel agent, it is worth checking the following airlines.

 - Easy Jet – fly from London Stansted & Gatwick and East Midlands to Prague from around £25 tax included, one way. www.EasyJet.com

-- Ryan Air – fly form London Stansted to Brno (second biggest city in Czech Republic, 200km from Prague) from around £20 tax included, one way www.ryanair.com
+- Ryan Air – fly from London Stansted to Brno (second biggest city in the Czech Republic, 200km from Prague) from around £20 tax included, one-way www.ryanair.com

 - Wizz Air – fly from London Luton or Liverpool to Prague www.wizzair.com

 - Czech Airlines – fly from London Heathrow & Stansted, Birmingham, Manchester and other cities in the UK to Prague from £120 return, tax included www.CSA.cz

 - British Airways – fly from London Heathrow to Prague from £120 return, tax included www.BA.com

 - KLM – fly from London Heathrow, Glasgow, Manchester, Edinburgh and many other cities to Prague from £120 return, tax included (via Amsterdam) www.KLM.com

 If you cannot find a good deal with those airlines because you are booking last-minute try flying to neighbouring cities like Munich, Bratislava, Nuremberg, Vienna, Brno (RyanAir) or Berlin and then take the train.

 There are also many bus companies including Eurolines, Kingscourt Express going to Prague, prices for a return journey start at £50.
 Be aware that it usually takes 24 hours to get to Prague by bus and the journey is quite tiring.
 We would not recommend this option as it is really long and a bit of an uncomfortable journey.